 Solutions for Increased Safety Requirements

-DAS systems treat flammable, corrosive, toxic and reactive waste gases, along with other similar substances.
+DAS-systems treat flammable, corrosive, toxic and reactive waste gases, along with other similar substances.
 Therefore, safety during the abatement process is a high priority.
-Sophisticated sensor technology inside DAS-systems always allows for the monitoring of the system’s status.
+Sophisticated sensor technology inside DAS-systems allows for the monitoring of the system’s status at all times.
 Moreover, we provide our customers with diverse individual options, including:

 - SEMI S2-Certification: The SEMI S2 safety guidelines define environmental, health and safety provisions for semiconductor manufacturing equipment.
 DAS waste gas treatment systems comply with these guidelines, and optionally, each system can be certified before delivery.

 - Back-up Function: In Case of maintenance, our DUO-systems are designed to re-direct gas flow to a second burner within the system

 - IPAS-Concept: Integrating waste gas treatment and pumps in a single system shortens the connections between system components and lowers the risk of leakage and blockage.

 - Protection of Double Systems: Multi-chamber process facilities pose new challenges to the capacity of waste gas treatment plants.
 Our response is the double system TILIA.
 On customer demand, we have installed a stainless steel wall that separates the two systems spatially.